Tojiro Basic Santoku 170 mm – versatile Japanese knife

 How do I maintain my Tojiro santoku knife?

-AI has assisted with the text, and therefore we reserve the right for errors.
+AI has contributed to this text and we therefore reserve the right to correct any errors.